realm/realm-sync-demos/Retail-app/ios/README.md

 ## Installation

 The dependency manager is cocoapods.
-To get the app running, goto root folder on terminal, and do
+To get the app running, goto this ios project's root folder on terminal, and do

 ```cpp
 pod install